rubenjohn1999/robust_speech/robust_speech/DDPM_experiments_instructions.md

 Then go ahead an run the evaluate.py file as you would normally.

 NOTE : In both these configurations, the smoothing block is commented except for the line ```sigma: 0.02```, double check this before you go ahead and run.
 This is because we do smoothing in the DDPM itself.

+Also ensure the path to the checkpoint file is correct in the yaml file!